Prakash-Khatri/Nifty50_stock_price_preddiction_model/README.md

 ---

+# Problems Faced ❓
+While using web automation, I encountered an issue on the Yahoo Finance website where sometimes I successfully sent keys to the search bar, but the search results didn't appear.
+This problem occurred randomly, causing the loop to exit with an error.
+To handle this, I implemented a try and except block.
+When the error occurred, the keys were appended to a new list named 'not_retrieved.'
+After completing the for loop, I created a new loop in a separate cell to handle the keys in the 'not_retrieved' list.
+In this loop, I used a while loop with the condition that the length of the 'not_retrieved' list was not equal to zero.
+I always used the very first key from the list, implementing the try and except method.
+If the iteration was successful, the file was downloaded, and the first key was removed, automatically replaced by the next key.
+This process reduced the length of the while loop by -1 since an element was deducted from the list.
+By doing so I was finally able to download all the files

+---

 # Learnings
 1. Data Quality is Paramount:
 The accuracy and reliability of the model heavily depend on the quality of the input data.
 Ensuring clean, accurate, and up-to-date data is crucial for meaningful predictions.